ethersphere/bee-docs/docs/access-the-swarm/upload-and-download.md

 ```

 :::danger
-Data uploaded to the swarm is always public.
+Data uploaded to the Swarm is always public.
 In Swarm, sensitive files must be [encrypted](/docs/access-the-swarm/store-with-encryption) before uploading to ensure their contents always remains private.
 :::

-When succesful, a json formatted response will be returned, containing a **swarm reference** or **hash** which is the *address* of the uploaded file, for example:
+When succesful, a JSON formatted response will be returned, containing a **Swarm reference** or **hash** which is the *address* of the uploaded file, for example:

 ```json
 {"reference":"042d4fe94b946e2cb51196a8c136b8cc335156525bf1ad7e86356c2402291dd4"}